 You can try this wavetable and virtual analog instrument for free until Jan, 10th 2019 download it here.
-It works in Standalone, VST 2.4, VST 3, AAX, Audio Unit.
+It works in Standalone, VST 2.4, VST 3, AAX, and Audio Units.
 You install it in the most comfortable way through the Arturia Software Center.

-Pigments synth is based around two kinds of synthesizer cores.
-Pigments use an analog three-oscillator engine coupled with a multiple morphing wavetable engines.
+Pigments synth is based on two kinds of synthesizer cores.
+Pigments use an analog three-oscillator engine coupled with multiple morphing wavetable engines.
 Combine that with classic filters taken from the Arturia products.
-Pigments stand out with its included polyrhythmic sequencer capable of construction themes and timbres.
+Pigments stand out with their included polyrhythmic sequencer capable of construction themes and timbres.

 Arturia Pigments manages wavetables the VA oscillators draw on Arturia’s know-how of many analog emulations.
-There are Sine, Saw, Triangle and Square and Noise with the usual parameters.
-In the wavetable engine, there are more than 100 wavetables to choose from, among which you can morph.
+There are Sine, Saw, Triangle, Square, and Noise with the usual parameters.
+There are more than 100 wavetables to choose from in the wavetable engine, among which you can morph.